“All the works of man have their origin in creative fantasy.” – C.G. Jung

 On a bright, summer-like day in March 1887, Anne Mansfield Sullivan arrived at the home of six-year-old Helen Keller, who later described the day as the “the most important in all my life…”

 Deaf, dumb and blind since she was 19 months old, Helen lived more like a wild animal than a human being (her howling, dish-smashing temper tantrums were legendary).
-Yet somehow she knew that Sullivan had… Read more
+Yet somehow she knew that … Read more

 “The earth is a very small stage in a vast cosmic arena.” – Carl Sagan